-Title Description of economic vitality cross the Risks that opportunities to maximise inward investment, employment and economic growth are not maximised in the district.
+Title Description Encouragement of economic vitality cross the District.
+Risks that opportunities to maximise inward investment, employment and economic growth are not maximised in the district.
 Also ensure regular dialogue with business and organisations representative of business.
 Interventions to be proposed where appropriate e.g. business improvement district opportunities.

 Identification, analysis and scoring of strategic risk are agreed at Leadership Team.
 Participants review risk scenarios, rate the potential likelihood of occurrence and the impact if it were to occur.
+Operational risks are managed within services.